tritongrader/tritongrader/README.md

 The library currently supports two types of test cases:
 I/O-based tests (`IOTestCase`) and custom tests (`CustomTestCase`).

+#### Basic Test Cases
+`BasicTestCase` runs a command in the terminal and evaluates the return code to determine if the test passes.
+The output of the command are stored for information only.

+The expected return code can be configured during test initialization, in case a failure return code is expected.

 #### I/O-based tests

 `IOTestCase` runs a command read from a _command file_, and (optionally)